fenago/ml-bootcamp/Lab_4.md

 You
 can also continue with the other self-study projects from the previous
-chapter: the lead scoring project and the default prediction project.
+lab: the lead scoring project and the default prediction project.
 Try the following:

 -   [Calculate
-    all the metrics that we covered in this chapter: the confusion table, precision and recall, and AUC.
+    all the metrics that we covered in this lab: the confusion table, precision and recall, and AUC.
 Also try to calculate the scores from the exercises: the F1 score as well as AU PR (the area under the precision-recall curve).]